darbinreyes/subparprogrammer/servers/http/README.md

 # [Apache Tutorial: Dynamic Content with CGI](http://httpd.apache.org/docs/2.4/howto/cgi.html)

 ## Introduction

+a web server to interact with external content-generating programs, which are often referred to as CGI programs or CGI scripts.

+using **whatever** programming language you're most familiar with.

 ## Configuring Apache to permit CGI

+`LoadModule cgid_module modules/mod_cgid.so`

+`ScriptAlias "/cgi-bin/" "/usr/local/apache2/cgi-bin/"`
+# next CGI outside of ScriptAlias directories

 ## Writing a CGI program
 ## But it's still not working!
 ## CGI modules/libraries